- Eurasian patents

 Suspension procedure.
 In case during the course of customs operations related to disposal under customs procedures of goods comprising intellectual property assets listed in CIPR, the customs authority discovers signs of violation of the rights of the owner, the term of release of such goods shall be suspended for 10 working days.
 Not later than 1 working day following the day of making a decision on suspension of release of goods, the customs authority shall notify the declarant and the owner or their representatives of such suspension.

-Prior to the expiration of these 10 working days, the right owner should either apply for the cancelation of the decision on suspension of release of goods, or apply for protection of his rights, for example, to file an application with the customs authority to bring the importer to administrative responsibility for the offence provided by the Part 3 of the Article 9.21 of the Administrative Offences (illegal distribution or other illegal use of items of copyright, related rights or industrial property rights).
-Responsibility under this article comes only at the request of the right holder.
+Prior to the expiration of these 10 working days, the right owner should either apply for the cancelation of the decision on suspension of release of goods, or apply for protection of his rights, for example, to file an application with the customs authority to bring the importer to administrative responsibility for the offence provided by the Part 2 of the Article 10.15 of the Administrative Offences (illegal distribution or other illegal use of intellectual property rights).